A portable generator or portable power station — aren’t they the same thing? Hardly.

 Two of the most significant advantages of portable power stations are that they don’t produce any disruptive noise or toxic emissions.
 With a PPS, you get clean and silent power.

-The EcoFlow RIVER Portable Power Station is the solution if you value portability without compromising power.
-With 288Wh capacity, it’s the perfect grab-and-go solution when you need to charge devices while camping, adventuring, or just lounging at home when the power goes out.
+The EcoFlow RIVER 2 Portable Power Station is the solution if you value portability without compromising power.
+With 256Wh capacity, it’s the perfect grab-and-go solution when you need to charge devices while camping, adventuring, or just lounging at home when the power goes out.

-The RIVER can charge up to ten devices at once, and thanks to X-Stream fast charging, you can recharge it to full capacity in 96 minutes!
+The EcoFlow RIVER 2 can charge several devices at once, and recharge to full capacity in one hour!
 Plus, with multiple recharge options, including household wall outlets, car adaptors, and solar panels (sold separately), you can free yourself from the grid without giving up charging capabilities.

 EcoFlow DELTA Pro—Power Your Life